List of canceled and rescheduled NFL games: 2025 preseason

 A preseason game was suspended due to injury.
-At the start of the fourth quarter of the Week 1 matchup between the Detroit Lions and Atlanta Falcons, Lions cornerback Morice Norris assisted with tackling Falcons running back Nathan Carter when Norris' head snapped backwards due to contact with Carter's body.
+At the start of the fourth quarter of the Week 1 matchup between the Detroit Lions and Atlanta Falcons, Lions cornerback Morice Norris assisted with tackling Falcons running back Nate Carter when Norris' head snapped backwards due to contact with Carter's body.
 Norris was unable to get up and the game was stopped with 14:50 left in the quarter.
 Norris was removed from the field by ambulance and taken to a local hospital where he would remain over the weekend.
 The game resumed afterwards, but with both teams proceeding to stand on the field without attempting to score when the ball was snapped.
 The game clock continued to run until 6:31 left in the game, when referee Shawn Hochuli announced that the game was suspended by the league.
 The Lions were leading 17–10 prior to the game being suspended.